Words and Pictures (film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 43% based on 95 reviews, with an average rating of 5.5/10.
 The site's critical consensus reads: "While both talented performers in their own right, Juliette Binoche and Clive Owen are decidedly mismatched in Words and Pictures, and they aren't done many favors by the movie's awkwardly constructed screenplay."
 On Metacritic, the film has a score of 49 out of 100, based on 26 critics, indicating "mixed or average reviews".

-Odie Henderson of RogerEbert.com gave the film only one and a half stars and wrote: "Unfortunately, ‘Words and Pictures’ fails at portraying both titular nouns.
-The screenplay by Gerald Di Pego ("Phenomenon") is full of subpar dialogue, one-dimensional characters, scenes that belong in a different movie, other scenes that belong in the trash, multiple rom-com sins of cliché and a warped, stalkerish notion of what constitutes romance.
-When the hero's idea of a term of endearment to the heroine is "you cold-hearted ice bitch," one wonders what he'd say if he were pissed at her."
+Odie Henderson of RogerEbert.com gave the film only one and a half stars and wrote: "Unfortunately, Words and Pictures fails at portraying both titular nouns.
+The screenplay by Gerald Di Pego (Phenomenon) is full of subpar dialogue, one-dimensional characters, scenes that belong in a different movie, other scenes that belong in the trash, multiple rom-com sins of cliché and a warped, stalkerish notion of what constitutes romance.
+When the hero's idea of a term of endearment to the heroine is 'you cold-hearted ice bitch', one wonders what he'd say if he were pissed at her."
 Deborah Young of The Hollywood Reporter wrote: "Schepisi, whose last film was his adaptation The Eye of the Storm, based on an Australian classic, is a general who marshals actors to bring emotional depth to almost any kind of screenplay.
 Here the human elements take the foreground, and romance comes trailing along forlornly behind.
 Not that the chemistry isn't there between Owen and Binoche, who has rarely looked so beautiful onscreen, even playing a woman with physical handicaps.
 But the strange reticence of the scene when the two finally hit the hay feels like a throwback to the 1930s, including a huge cutaway that ends with the protags in bed with the sheets pulled up to their necks, saying how great it all was."

-Claudia Puig of USA Today gave Words and Pictures three and half stars and stated: "A thoughtful film about ideas — creativity, the power of language and the eloquence of visuals — it features two impeccable performances full of vitality.
+Claudia Puig of USA Today gave Words and Pictures three and half stars and stated: "A thoughtful film about ideas—creativity, the power of language and the eloquence of visuals—it features two impeccable performances full of vitality.
 Clive Owen plays Jack Marcus, a voluble prep school English teacher who laments the reductive nature of social media.
 Juliette Binoche is Dina Delsanto, an Italian-born expressionist painter and art instructor at the same elite New England school.
 Both are disillusioned with life and education, and neither suffers fools.
 They are tart-tongued and cantankerous, but engaging."
-Kyle Smith of New York Post gave the film only one out of four stars and wrote: "Predictability ensues in '80s-rom-com style — he's words, she's pictures, get it? — as everyone pretends the cloddish dialogue is witty."